Skip to content

 1. African Art in The Michael C. Rockefeller Wing

-This art collection comprises nearly 3,000 works from over 2,000 years and covers hundreds of cultures from across sub-Saharan Africa, including 39 nation states.
+This art collection comprises nearly 3,000 works from over 2,000 years and covers hundreds of cultures across sub-Saharan Africa, including 39 nation-states.

 2. The American Wing

-This collection includes over 20,000 art works by African American, Euro American, Native American, and Latin American artists which are exhibited throughout an open indoor court.
-The American Wing collection ranges from the colonial to early-modern period.
+This collection includes over 20,000 artworks by African American, European American, Native American, and Latin American artists, which are exhibited throughout an open indoor court.
+The American Wing collection ranges from the colonial to early modern periods.

 3. Ancient Near Eastern Art

-The Ancient Near Eastern Art collection comprises over 7,000 works from the eight millennium B.C. all the way through to post Arab conquest of the seventh century A.D.
-Some highlights from the collection include dress ornaments, large stone relief panels, a human-headed winged lion and sword and scabbard.
+The Ancient Near Eastern Art collection comprises over 7,000 works from the eighth millennium B.C. to the Arab conquest of the seventh century A.D.
+Some highlights from the collection include dress ornaments, large stone relief panels, a human-headed winged lion and a sword and scabbard.

 4. Arms and Armour

-The Arms and Armour collection includes roughly 14,000 objects, which comprises over 5,000 European objects, 2,000 are Near Eastern objects and 4,000 from the Far East.
-In the Arms and Armour collection you will see Vikings swords, Japanese 5th century helmets, Italian armour, King Henry II of France’s armour and shield and Bamen Tomotsugu armour.
+The Arms and Armour collection includes roughly 14,000 objects, which comprises over 5,000 European objects, 2,000 Near Eastern objects and 4,000 from the Far East.
+In the Arms and Armour collection, you will see Viking swords, Japanese 5th-century helmets, Italian armour, King Henry II of France’s armour and shield and Bamen Tomotsugu armour.

 5. Ancient American Art in The Michael C. Rockefeller Wing